 If a death row offender violates prison regulations, he may be placed in a segregation cellblock outside of the death row area.
 He must eat his meals in his cell and is separated from other death row offenders for his daily hour of exercise and shower.

-When a death row offender exhausts all appeals, the attorney general directs the secretary of the Department of Public Safety to set an execution date.
+When a death row offender exhausts all appeals, the attorney general directs the secretary of the Department of Adult Correction to set an execution date.
 That offender - male or female - is moved into the death watch area of Central Prison three to seven days prior to the execution date.
 The death watch area is adjacent to the execution chamber and is located in the prison's custody control building.
 The offender moves all personal belongings from the death row cell to one of the four cells in the death watch area.

 Each cell has a bed, lavatory, commode and a wall-mounted writing table.
 The cells are side by side and open into a dayroom where there is a table, a television and shower.
-With the exception of 15 minutes allowed for a shower, the inmate spends the entire day in the cell.
+With the exception of 15 minutes allowed for a shower, the offender spends the entire day in the cell.
 A sergeant and a correctional officer are stationed just outside the cell in the dayroom 24 hours a day.

 The offender may receive visits from his/her attorney, chaplains, psychologists and others authorized by prison administrators and may receive non-contact family visits in the prison's regular visiting area.
-Contact visits may be allowed at the warden's discretion in the days immediately preceding execution.
+Contact visits may be allowed at the warden's discretion in the days immediately prior to execution.
 An offender on death watch is not allowed contact with other offenders.
 The offender remains in the death watch area until receiving a stay or until escorted to the execution chamber.
 Executions are carried out in accordance with the state's execution protocol.